 My first spoke words using Speech-to-text came out this way – “this is phone headset test 1 great if I’m not writing now I’m good to talk I could record what I see thank you”.

 Not perfect voice to text translation, I need to improve how I speak to make this more effective as a tool.
-The nice thing Evernote is that it syncs from your mobile app to the Evernote cloud so can have access to your notes from any type of device.
+The nice thing Evernote is that it syncs from your mobile app to the Evernote cloud so you can have access to your notes from any type of device.

 My final requirement is to turn my Evernote notes into WordPress blog posts or pages.
 For that, I’m using the Sentinote plugin, that converts your Evernote notes into WordPress posts or pages.